Quickz/portfolio-page/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# Recommendations

+[VS Code](https://code.visualstudio.com/) is the preferred text editor for this project.